 PG: After earning an undergraduate degree, PG—which stands for postgraduate—indicates that the student is pursuing postgraduate studies.

-PGR: PGR stands for Postgraduate Research and refers to postgraduate study and research that usually results in awarding a research-based degree like a PhD or MPhil.
+PGR: PGR stands for Postgraduate Research and refers to postgraduate study and research that usually results in the awarding of a research-based degree like a PhD or MPhil.

 PGT: PGT stands for Postgraduate Taught and denotes postgraduate study through taught courses, such as master’s degrees or postgraduate diplomas.